 It is not uncommon for breast reconstruction to take place in stages.
 The first stage is usually performed in a hospital.

 Dr. Smith operates at Saddleback Memorial Medical Center, Orange Coast Memorial Medical Center, and Irvine Regional Hospital.
 An overnight stay is common after a mastectomy and immediate reconstruction.
 Secondary surgeries are usually outpatient procedures.
 This may be at either one of the above hospitals or at his Irvine Plastic Surgery practice.

 For many patients, breast implants are a good option for breast reconstruction.
 You will have your choice of several shapes and sizes, as well as silicone or saline-filled.

 You have several options for post-mastectomy breast reconstruction.
-Dr. Smith will thoroughly discuss the options available to you at your consultation.
+During your consultation for breast reconstruction Irvine plastic surgeon Dr. Smith will thoroughly discuss the options available to you.

 The 2 types of reconstruction currently available can be divided into implant-based reconstruction and reconstruction that uses your own tissue (flap reconstruction).

 For many women, implant reconstruction with tissue expanders is the best option.
 The tissue expander is put in place at the time of mastectomy, and adds a small amount of immediate volume.